The MBA Refinance Index increases again after the Fed maintained its pace of QE (quantitative easing)

 Implications for mortgage REITs

 Refinancing activity affects prepayment speeds, which are a critical driver of mortgage REIT returns.
 Prepayment speeds occur because homeowners are allowed to pay off their mortgage early, without penalty, and when interest rates fall, those who can refinance at a lower rate do.
 This is good for homeowners.
 However, it isn’t necessarily good for mortgage lenders—especially REITs.
 When homeowners prepay, the investor loses a high-yielding asset and is forced to reinvest the proceeds in a lower-rate investment.
 This means lower returns going forward.
 A rise in prepayment speeds could negatively affect REITs, like American Agency Capital Corp.
 (AGNC), Annaly Capital Management, Inc. (NLY), Hatteras Financial Corp.
 (HTS), CYS Investments, Inc. (CYS), and Capstead Mortgage Corporation (CMO).
 That said, the increase in rates has basically put prepayment worries on the back burner for the REITs.
+The lack of a reaction in the refinance index on the back of a drop in rates could mean we’re finally seeing prepayment burnout.
+This would be good news for the REITs.

 However, as rates increase, prepayments become less of a problem for REITs.
 But increasing rates bring their own set of problems, and REITs face mark-to-market hits on their portfolio and must adjust their hedges to a more volatile interest rate environment.
 Mortgage-backed securities outperform in stable interest rate environments, but they’re highly vulnerable to interest rate shocks.
-As we’ve seen from the mortgage REIT earnings so far, virtually everyone is reporting a substantial decline in book value as higher rates have taken their toll.
+As we’ve seen from the mortgage REIT earnings so far, virtually everyone is reporting a substantial decline in book value, as higher rates have taken their toll.
 It would be ironic to see the only silver lining of increased rates (lower prepayment speeds) taken away from the REITs as well.